rmit-s3607407-Tony-Huang/Fintech_Project2/README.md

 - Predict target variable on test data
 - Repeat above steps on other crypto assets
 - Use ML model to predict when a 10% price movement is likely to occur given the current sentiment score on the crypto asset.

+## Algorithms used
+- KNN
+- Random Forest
+- XGBoost

+## Findings
+Google trend and google buzz word score ranked higher than other features on both random forest and xgboost alogrithms

+## Conclusion
+Based on the performance metrics observed in Random Forest and XGBoost, our analysis reveal that public sentiments does have effect on crypto price.
+However, our model is limited to data collected from Reddit and Google.

+## To Explore
+-  Effect of price data on model performance
+-  Data from other social media platforms and news articles i.e twitter, facebook, news api, etc
+-  Volatility